andreasdrichoutis/starter-hugo-academic/content/authors/admin/_index.md

 highlight_superuser: true.

 # Role/position/tagline
-role: Associate Professor of Consumer Behavior
+role: Professor of Consumer Behavior

 # Organizations/Affiliations to show in About widget
 organizations: